 Preconditioning not used

-The Mach-E supports battery preconditioning through the FordPass app and the navigation system.
-If you drive to a charger without activating preconditioning, the battery will be cold and charging will be slow.
+The Mach-E can precondition the battery when you set a charger as your destination in the navigation system.
+If your version of the FordPass app supports it, you may also be able to trigger preconditioning remotely.
+If you drive to a charger without preconditioning active, the battery will be cold and charging will be slow.

 State of charge above 80%